Managing queries

 Please check Managing resource types for more details.

-Writing join condition
+Writing join conditions

 A join condition is typically written as a test that a relationship exists.